Zeloksa/Piano-Tiles-ADV/README.md

 ### 🎵 Main Menu & Progression
 Swipe Left/Right using the top and bottom keyboard rows to navigate the carousel.
 * Each track displays your personal **High Score (HS)** and up to **3 Stars** based on your best completion percentage (33%, 66%, and 99%).
-* The title uses a mathematical Lissajous curve animation for a smooth, floating UI effect.
+* The title uses a mathematical Lissajous curve animation for a smooth, floating UI effect, and each track features custom 8-bit pixel art icons.

 ### 🎮 Gameplay Mechanics
 Tiles fall down 3 distinct lanes.
 You must strike any key in the corresponding keyboard row before the tile passes the red hit-zone line at the bottom of the screen.
+* **Hold Notes:** Tiles with a grey strip and yellow indicator must be held down until they fully cross the line.
+Releasing early will cost you a life.
 * **Lives System:** You have 4 lives (represented by 3 hearts on screen).
 You are allowed 3 mistakes.
 Missing a tile drops a life and shatters a heart.
 * **Pause Mode:** Pressing any number key pauses the game.
 Resuming triggers a smooth 3-second countdown timer so you can prepare your fingers.

 ### 💰 The Bonus Round
 If you successfully survive 100% of a track, the Victory Jingle plays and you instantly enter the Bonus Round.
 * For 7 seconds, golden "Money Tiles" will rapidly fall down the screen.
 * Spam the keyboard rows to collect them.
-Each collected golden tile grants +50 points to push your High Score to the absolute limit.
+Each collected golden tile grants **+5 points** to push your High Score to the absolute limit.

 ### ⚙ Settings
 Access the Settings menu from the first card in the carousel.